 Items checked out from any Peoria Public Library may be returned to any Peoria Public Library location.
-Most PPL locations have book drops for your convenience after hours.
+All Peoria Public Library locations have book drops for your convenience after hours.
 Audiovisual materials are fragile and should only be returned in designated media book drops.

 What if I lose or damage something I borrow?